-3. The Management Committee shall consist of 8 elected members selected by and from the Council in addition to the officers.
+3. The Management Committee shall consist of the five elected officers members selected by and from the Council.
 Such elections will normally be held at a meeting of the Council during September and they will be conducted in accordance with rules which the Council may from time to time prescribe.

 4. The Management Committee may co-opt in order to fill any vacancies which may arise and this state of affairs will hold until the next election.
 In addition the Management Committee may co-opt up to four additional members who shall hold office until the next election of members by the Council.